-Every panic attack is a devastating event.
-Panic attacks are essentially periods of intense mental stress combined with very real physical symptoms that are so overwhelming that some people get hospitalized over concerns that they're suffering from a heart attack or other major health issue.
+Every panic attack is a difficult event.
+Panic attacks are essentially periods of intense mental stress combined with very real physical symptoms that can be distressing and overwhelming.

 How to Handle Panic Attacks During Pregnancy

-The "what if" questions are one of the hardest parts for pregnant women to deal with.
-There is always going to be that question in the back of your mind about what happens if it's not a panic attack, and instead something is wrong with your health or the health of your baby.
+The "what if" questions about the health of both yourself and your baby are only natural, and are one of the hardest things for a pregnant woman to let go of.
+If you have had panic attacks before, there can also be a question in the back of your mind how your attacks will affect your baby or about what happens if it's not a panic attack, and instead something is wrong with your health or the health of your baby.